 "Better than that.
 She felt them, touched them, put her finger on them," shouted the fathers.
 "If she was blind we could believe her.
 That'd be like braille.
 But some five year old kid who couldn't read her own tombstone if she climbed out of her grave and stood in front of it?"
-The twins frowned.
-Fleet, thinking of his mother-in-law's famous generosity, jumped out of the pew and had to be held back.
-The Methodists, early on, had smilled at the dissension among the Baptists.
+He gene rosty of The twins frowned.
+Fleet, thinking of his mother-in-law, jumped out of the pew and had to be held back.
+The Baptists, early on, had smiled at the dissension among the Methodists.
 The Pentacostals laughed out loud.
 But not for long.
 Members in their own churches, young and old, began to voice opinions about the words.
-Each had people in their congregations who on what to be had been among the fifteen families to leave Haven and start over.
+Each had people in their congregations who had been among the fifteen families to leave Haven and start over.
 And the Oven didn't belong to any one denomination.
-It belonged to all, and all were asked to show up at Calvary.
-To discuss it, Reverend Misner said.
-When they assembled at 7:30 the atmosphere was pleasant, people simply curious.
-And it remained so right through Misner's opening remarks.
-Maybe they were nervous, but when the young people spoke, starting with Roy, their voices seemed strident to books.
-It would have been better for everyone if the young people had spoken softly, acknowledged their up-bringing as they presented their views.
-But they didn't want to discuss; they wanted to instruct.
+It belonged to all.
+And all were asked to Show up at Calvary.
+To discuss it, Pewerend Misnek Said.
+Governies Seemed Strident to Dovery & The young people/spoke seriously in the open meeting Reverend Misner had called.
 "No ex-slave would tell us to be scared all the time.
 To "beware" God.
 To always be ducking and diving trying to look out every minute in case He's getting ready to throw something at us, keep us down.
 What kind of message is that?
 No ex-slave who had the guts to make his own way, build a town out of nothing could think like that.
-No ex-slave...."
+No ex-slave...." as they presented their views.
+But they didn't want to discuss; they wanted to instruct.
+When They assembled at 7:30, the atmosphere was pleasant, people simply curious.
+And it remained so right through Misner's Speech.
+Maybe they were Nervous, but when the young people spoke, Starting with Roy, their voices (to#) the women looked at their pocketbooks; the men forgot to blink.
 "Quit calling him a ex-slave.
 That's my grandfather you talking about.
 He wasn't no ex nothing and he wasn't making his own way; he was part of a whole group making their own way."
 "He was born in slavery times, he was a slave, wasn't he?"
 "Everybody born in slavery time wasn't a slave.
 Not the way you meaning it."
 "There's just one way to mean it."
 "You don't know what you talking about!"
 "None of them do!
 Don't know jackshit!" shouted Roger Best.
 "Whoa, whoa!"
 Reverend Misner interrupted.
 "Brothers.
 Sisters.
 We called this meeting in God's own house to...."
 "One of His houses," snarled Harper.